Graham v. Florida

 Graham v.
 Florida, 560 U.S. 48 (2010), was a decision by the Supreme Court of the United States holding that juvenile offenders cannot be sentenced to life imprisonment without parole for non-homicide offenses.

 In June 2012, in the related Miller v.
 Alabama, the Court ruled that mandatory sentences for life without parole for juvenile offenders, even in cases of murder, was cruel and unusual punishment in violation of the Eighth Amendment to the United States Constitution.

 The case

 Terrance Jamar Graham (born January 6, 1987), along with two accomplices, attempted to rob a barbecue restaurant in Jacksonville, Florida in July 2003.
 Aged 16 at the time, Graham was arrested for the robbery attempt and was charged as an adult for armed burglary with assault and battery, as well as attempted armed robbery.
 The first charge was a first-degree felony that is punishable by life.
 He pleaded guilty and his plea was accepted.

 Six months later, on December 2, 2004, Graham was arrested again for home invasion robbery.
-Though Graham denied involvement, he acknowledged that he was in violation of his plea agreement.
+Though Graham denied involvement, he acknowledged that he violated his plea agreement.
 In 2006, the presiding judge sentenced Graham to life in prison.
 Because Florida abolished parole, it became effectively a life sentence without parole.